 - Garnishes: use combination of fresh and prepared ingredients- sprouts green onions, chili oil, poached eggs, fish dumplings, cooked pork belly, etc, be creative.

-- 4 oz ramen noodles
+- 4 oz (1 pack) ramen noodles per person

 - Cook the ramen noodles in lightly salted water until al dente.
 Drain the noodles and rinse to halt the cooking, then reserve until needed. (this can be done ahead of time.)
 You can also cook the noodles in the broth if you like.

 - Heat the matsutake broth in a small sauce pot, then season the broth lightly to taste with salt.
 Meanwhile, heat the oil in a wide saute pan. saute the sliced matsutake for a few moments, until they start to smell amazing and aromatic.
 Season the mushrooms lightly with salt and pepper to taste and reserve.